Using SQL Server Management Pack in VCF Operations with DSM provisioned SQL Server

 You can also drill down into database specific resource consumption:

-Note that on the initial install of the management pack, and the initial view of the dashboards, the Microsoft SQL Server dashboard was empty.
+Note that on the initial install of the management pack, and the initial view of the dashboards, the Microsoft SQL Server dashboard was empty in my environment.
 It did not show any SQL Server instances.
 I therefore edited the dashboard to see what the inputs were.
 The inventory tree was correctly set to MS SQL Server Environment but there were no Objects.
-After adding the SQL Server instances to the Input data Objects as shown here, and saving the changes to the dashboard, everything started to work:
+After adding the SQL Server instances to the Input data Objects as shown here, and saving the changes to the dashboard, everything started to work (this step may not be necessary in your environments, as the second time I tested the management pack installation and account creation, the Objects auto-filled correctly):

-Now the SQL Server instances are visible and can be selected to get more details on the deployment.
+Now the SQL Server instances are visible in the dashboard and can be selected to get more details on the deployment.
+To get this view, single click on the instance to open the interaction menu, and then select the internal view.
+The other item takes you back to the Query dashboard seen earlier.

 This is a really nice dashboard to have because once you have selected the instance and database, you can begin to examine metrics like Longest Wait Types, which are essentially the internal indicators that record why a query thread has paused execution and what specific resource it is waiting for.

-One final note – there does appear to be some discrepancy in building relationships between the VMs and the database nodes.
-If the VM name does not match the SQL Server node name, then the relationships are not built in this version of the management pack 9.0.0.0100.
+One final note – there does appear to be some discrepancy in building relationships between the VMs and the SQL Server database nodes.
+This can be seen in the Related Objects window of the final screenshot above.
+If VCF Operations is unable to resolve the SQL Server node name, then the relationships are not built in this version of the management pack 9.0.0.0100.
 In the adapter logs, located on the VCF Ops 9.1 appliance in /storage/log/vcops/log/adapters/MicrosoftSQLServerAdapter, the logs will show the following:

 Failed to add VirtualMachine resource with hostname "msql-vcfa-instance1-2" as parent of SqlAvailabilityGroup